 Teams: Teams must have a minimum of (5) and a maximum of (10) fully registered (Steam ID Linked) members to get placed on the schedule.
 Once you are on the schedule, you are free to add and remove members as long as the rosters are open.
 Please try not to have under the minimum number of players allowed (5) listed while you are making roster changes.

-Scheduling: Whenever possible, please plan on playing your scheduled matches on Wednesday night at 9PM EST and Sunday night at 9PM EST. If you cannot play on your scheduled day, be sure to check the schedule and contact your opponents' scheduler before match day and request a reschedule.
+Scheduling: Whenever possible, please plan on playing your scheduled matches on Wednesday night at 9PM EST and Sunday night at 9PM EST. All regular season matches must be played by Sunday May 10, 2020 at midnight PST.
+If you cannot play on your scheduled day, be sure to check the schedule and contact your opponents' scheduler before match day and request a reschedule.
 Unless your team has communicated with the opposing teams' scheduler prior to match day, your opponent is not required to even offer a reschedule.
-All regular season matches must be played by Sunday February 09, 2020 at midnight EST. If your team (the team requesting a reschedule) cannot make the opposing teams reschedule offers, they are not required to acommodate you and may take a FF win over your team.
+If your team (the team requesting a reschedule) cannot make the opposing teams reschedule offers, they are not required to acommodate you and may take a FF win over your team.
 If you have a minimum of (4) ready to play on match night, you may elect to play 4 vs 5.
 You may communicate in the Club Conflict Discord server in the #match-scheduling text channel.

 Rescheduling: The following feature is for Team Captains and or Schedulers Only: If you wish to reschedule, use the Club Conflict websites' built-in messaging system to contact the opposing team prior to match day.
 To do this select the message tab and select the compose tab.
 Select "send a message to the Captain(s) of the another team".
 In the "Team Search" box enter a partial team name.
 Select the team you wish to message.
 Fill out the Subject and the Body of the message and send it.
 The message will send to all Team Captains and Schedulers.
 Any match reschedule requests received 24 hrs before the scheduled match need not be considered.
 You may alternately post in our #match-scheduling Discord Text channel to assist in communicating with your opponent.